Errata list for "Error Control Coding" by Lin and Costello: Introduction

 \section{Introduction}

-This documents lists some errors found in the second edition of \emph{Error Control Coding} by Shu Lin and Daniel J.~Costello, Jr.~\cite{lin2004}.
-The list is made in good faith, hoping that it will be both correct and helpful, but it is not endorsed by the book's authors or publisher.
+This document lists some errors found in the second edition of \emph{Error Control Coding} by Shu Lin and Daniel J.~Costello, Jr.~\cite{lin2004}.
+The list is made in good faith, in the hope that it will be both correct and helpful, but it is not endorsed by the book's authors or publisher.

 Typographical text errors, where the meaning is obvious, are omitted.
-On the other hand, some reading hints, which do not exactly indicate errors, have been included.
+On the other hand, some reading hints, which do not exactly indicate errors, are included.

-The author of this list would like to thank Alex Alvarado, Arash Ghasemmehdi, Naga VishnuKanth Irukulapati, Leela Srikar Muppirisetty, Mohsen Nosratinia, Arash Tahmasebi Toyserkani, and Mehrnaz Tavan for contributions.
-He would appreciate reports of other errors in the book, or of mistakes in this list.
+The author of this list would like to thank Alex Alvarado, Frank Bologna, Arash Ghasemmehdi, Naga VishnuKanth Irukulapati, Clay McKell, Leela Srikar Muppirisetty, Mohsen Nosratinia, Alireza Sheikh, Arash Tahmasebi Toyserkani, and Mehrnaz Tavan for contributions.
+He would appreciate reports of other errors in the book or in this list.